hmcts/ccpay-payment-app/README.md

 you should use GOV.UK Pay admin console to create your API key(-s) and provide them to us.
 * **IDAM**.
 All requests to Payment Gateway require a valid user JWT token to be passed in "Authorization" header.
 Please make sure your application is integrated with IDAM before you start.
-* **service-auth-externalProvider**.
+* **service-auth-provider**.
 All requests to Payment Gateway require a valid service JWT token to be passed in "ServiceAuthorization" header.
-Please make sure your application is registered in service-auth-externalProvider-app and you are able to acquire service JWT tokens.
+Please make sure your application is registered in service-auth-provider-app and you are able to acquire service JWT tokens.

 ### Integration GOTCHAs